-Of course, I knew I needed to create this recipe in my instant pot because it makes everything easier (make sure you try instant pot iced tea, too)!
+Of course, I knew I needed to create this recipe in my instant pot because it makes everything easier (make sure you try instant pot iced tea and Homemade Pumpkin Spice Lattes, too)!
 This instant pot apple cider recipe is ready in under an hour from start to finish.
 You can set it on the keep warm setting after cooking it and serve it directly from the pot at a party.

 Or you can refrigerate it and enjoy homemade apple cider for over a week – if it lasts that long.
 My girls were my official taste testers and they approved!